jxtngx/lightning-lab/README.md

 ### Source Module

+`lightninglab.cli` should contain code for the command line interface built with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/).

+`lightninglab.components` should contain experiment utilities grouped by purpose for cohesion.

 `lightninglab.core` should contain code for the Lightning Module and Trainer.

-`lightninglab.components` should contain experiment utilities grouped by purpose for cohesion.

 `lightninglab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

 `lightninglab.serve` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

-`lightninglab.lab` should contain code for the command line interface built with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/).

 `lightninglab.config` can assist with project, trainer, and sweep configurations.